Been here? Rate It!

 Directions: Take metro B to "Colosseo" tube station.

 Originally known as the Flavian Amphitheater, this largest of Roman arenas was constructed between 70 and 80 AD on the former site of Nero's artificial lake.
 That very naughty emperor claimed as his own a large area of Rome which had been devastated in the great fire of 64 AD, and built the lake, extensive gardens and a lavish palace (Domus Aurea) in the space.
 He also supposedly had an enormous likeness of his cheeky self cast in bronze and placed near his new house for all to admire.
 It was this statue, the Colossus of Nero, that is believed to be from which the Colosseum acquired its revised name.
 Anyway, Nero's evil ways caught up with him and after he rather reluctantly cut his own throat to escape slow death by flogging, his successor, Vespasian, reclaimed the land for the public.
 The new emperor had most of the palace torn down, gave the colossus a new, non-Nero-like head, filled in the lake and ordered the building of this massive entertainment center for the people of Rome.

 • The design was so efficient for filling and emptying the arena of thousands of people in a hurry that it's still the model for athletic stadiums built two thousand years later

-• Although all events were free, everyone had to have a ticket and you were seated according to your social class
+• Although all events were free, everyone had to have a ticket and were seated according to their social class

-• The exterior walls were once covered with marble that was looted to make quicklime or used as building material for other structures
+• The exterior walls were once covered with marble which was later looted to make quicklime or reused as building material for other structures

 • While many unfortunates perished here in games of weaponry and spectacles involving wild animals, there is no record that any of them were Christians martyred for religion.
 Most casualties were gladiators or condemned prisoners.